 D.VI

-The planes were actually built from a number of pre-existing components.
+The aircraft were actually built from a number of pre-existing components.

-Miniaturized D.VII wings, fuselage and tail of the first version of a Dr.I and a 110 hp Oberursel Ur II rotary engine, formed the first prototype.
+Scaled-down D.VII wings, together with the fuselage and tail of the first version of a Dr.I and a 110 hp Oberursel Ur II rotary engine, formed the first prototype.

-The second prototype was equipped with a 160 hp Siemens-Halske Sh.
+The second prototype was fitted with a 160 hp Siemens-Halske Sh.
 III rotary engine.

-On March 15, 1918, the V.13 was approved by the Idflieg and received the type designation D.VI for the German army.
+On 15 March 1918, the V.13 was approved by the Idflieg and given the type designation D.VI for the German Army.

-Fokker was contracted to supply 59 aircraft that were supplied with the 110 hp Oberursel Ur II on delivery, seven of which went to the Austro-Hungarian army.
+Fokker received a contract to supply fifty-nine aircraft, which were fitted with the 110 hp Oberursel Ur II upon delivery, seven of which went to the Austro-Hungarian Army.

-The D.VI has only been used for a short time, both at the front and as a trainer.
-From the prototype in late 1917 to the end of World War I in November 1918.
+The D.VI was only used briefly, both at the front and as a trainer.
+From the prototype at the end of 1917 until the end of the First World War in November 1918.

 Click on the photo to enlarge the photo